Skip to content

 Use of steel by industrial sector

-The Legacy of Racist Spatial Policy in South Africa: Social inequalities along commodity flows
+The legacy of racist spatial policy in South Africa: Social inequalities along commodity flows

 Also in Germany.

 The Marikana massacre is not limited to South Africa.
 It is embedded in global commodity trading and responsibility networks.
 Germany also plays a role in this.
-At that time, the German company BASF was one of the main customers of the British company Lonmin and continues to source South African platinum. by Sibanye Stillwater.
+At that time, the German company BASF was one of the main customers of the British company Lonmin and continues to purchase South African platinum. by Sibanye Stillwater.

-It's not some hill or field, it's the bloody scene of August 16, 2012.
+At over 30 degrees, the piercing siren of the numerous power cables above me sounds even more crushing.
+It's not just any hill or field, it's the bloody scene of August 16, 2012.
 The bloody scene of the Marikana massacre.

 I'm not alone on the hill.
 Thato and Lizeka are standing next to me.